RyotaOzawa0/Devin-MCP-Server-for-Azure-functions/README.md

 This Function App is ready to be deployed to Azure.
 You can use the [Azure Developer CLI (`azd`)](https://aka.ms/azd) or standard Azure Functions deployment methods.

+### Deploying with Terraform

+For automated infrastructure as code deployment, you can use the provided Terraform configuration.

+Detailed instructions can be found in the [Terraform README](./terraform/README.md).

 ## References

 *   **Azure Functions Remote MCP Server Sample:** [Azure-Samples/remote-mcp-functions-typescript](https://github.com/Azure-Samples/remote-mcp-functions-typescript/tree/main)